benevolent-machines/crm-super-deduper/docs/README.md

 # 499,999,500,000 😱
 That's how many comparisons it takes to find inexact duplicates among a million records.
 That's why it's a super hard task to do for larger datasets.
-As the number of records increase, the number of needed comparisons rises exponentially:
+As the number of records increase, the number of needed comparisons, (n(n-1)/2), rises exponentially:

 * 10 -> 45 😃
 * 100 -> 4,950 😊